-Allow 1/2" expansion space with the plywood around all vertical objects.
-Sub-floor panels should be spaced a minimum of 1/8" apart to allow for expansion.
+Allow 1/2" expansion space with the plywood (or equivalent) around all vertical objects and sub-floor panels should be spaced 1/8" apart to allow for expansion.
 Using pneumatic or power-actuated fasteners, attach sub-flooring to concrete with a minimum of one fastener per square foot.
-Further detailed information and recommendations on this style of installation are available on the National Wood Flooring Association website www.nwfa.org
+Perform appropriate moisture tests.